Fujiwara no Tadazane

 Fujiwara no Tadazane (藤原 忠実) was a Japanese noble, the son of Fujiwara no Moromichi and the grandson of Fujiwara no Morozane.
 He was the father of Fujiwara no Tadamichi.
 He built a villa, Fukedono, north of the Byōdō-in Temple in 1114.

+portrait of Fujiwara no Tadazane in Kasuga Gongen Genki E.

+portrait of Fujiwara no Tadazane in Kasuga Gongen Genki E.